Henry Benjamin Whipple: Early life

-Henry Benjamin Whipple was born on February 15, 1822, in Adams, New York.
 He was educated at a private boarding school in Clinton, New York, and at Jefferson County Institute in Watertown, New York.
-In 1839, he attended Oberlin Collegiate Institute, but his health failed and his physician recommended an active business life.
+From 1838 to 1839, he attended Oberlin Collegiate Institute, but his health failed and his physician recommended an active business life.
+He worked in his father's business until he was admitted to holy orders in 1848.
+He was also involved as a district worker in New York's Democratic Party.